 The ancient Greek philosopher Aristotle defined man as a rational animal.
 It is truly amazing how much ado has been made of this single declaration by so many people in subsequent ages.
-When Aristotle made this definition, he was imitating his teacher Plato, who in turn imitated his great hero Socrates, who spent much of his later years searching for definitions for certain words such as truth, beauty, goodness, and justice, while he sought to show that his fellow Athenians didn’t know anything, including those who were generally esteemed by the populace.
+When Aristotle made this definition, he was imitating his teacher Plato, who in turn imitated his great hero Socrates, who spent much of his later years searching for definitions for certain words such as truth, beauty, goodness, and justice, while he sought to show that his fellow Athenians didn’t know anything, including those who were generally esteemed by the populace or had a reputation for knowledge or wisdom.
 Throughout the ages, because of their great admiration for this triumvirate of philosophizing fools, many readers of these self-proclaimed reasoning animals have likewise imitated them by repeating the things they said or wrote and by applying their method of reasoning to as many different areas of study as possible.
-But it cannot be said that this is evidence of our intelligence, since Aristotle’s definition that men, or human beings in general, are rational animals is wrong.
+But it cannot be said that this is evidence of our rationality or intelligence, since Aristotle’s definition that men, or human beings in general, are rational animals is wrong.

 This list of uniquely human activities which are not performed by the members of any other species could be greatly expanded.
-Of course, many of these activities were not performed by anyone in the much simpler technological world in which Aristotle lived, and thus were not available for his consideration.
-But even so, why should the activity of reasoning be given precedence – over all of these other uniquely human activities – as the defining characteristic that differentiates our species from all other species?
+Of course, many of these activities were not performed by anyone in the much simpler cultural and technological world in which Aristotle lived, and thus were not available for his consideration.
+But even so, why should the single activity of reasoning be given precedence – over all of these other uniquely human activities – as the defining characteristic that differentiates our species from all other species?
 Why, for example, could our species not be defined as the laughing animal, or the clothes-making and wearing animal, or the movie-watching, chess-playing, prison-building, criminal-trying and punishing, artificial-milk producing, fire-kindling, air-conditioning-using, gun-manufacturing, science-studying, car-driving, telephone-using, or television-watching animal?
-There are various ways to answer this question, but one answer is that we have been too busy imitating Aristotle and his countless other imitators by continuing to believe and declare, as if it were a self-evident truth, that “Human beings are rational animals.”
+There are various ways to answer this question, but one answer is that we have been too busy imitating Aristotle and his countless other imitators by continuing to believe and declare, as if it were a self-evident truth which has been established merely by the very large number of people who believe and continue to repeat it, that “Human beings are rational animals.”

 What these examples illustrate is that reasoning is only one of the myriad activities that people perform during their lives.
 Moreover, it is an activity that only some of us perform some of the time.
 For the truth is that the great majority of human beings spend very little time engaged in deliberate reasoning – in performing the one, single activity that, according to Aristotle, defines our entire species and differentiates us from all other animals.